 In the face of Covid-19 people and communities stepped up with new ideas and approaches to get things done.
 A new practical action programme has now been launched to hear from diverse groups of people, organisations and partnerships with ideas on how community led action can help build a fairer, greener, healthier future.

-Llanrhian Connected Community aims to help community leaders, volunteers, and residents to see the power of positive connection, realise their value to the whole community, and connect all efforts to create a bigger, more connected and supported community picture.
+Llanrhian Connected Community aimed to help community leaders, volunteers, and residents to see the power of positive connection, realise their value to the whole community, and connect all efforts to create a bigger, more connected and supported community picture.

-The programme will build on the rise in, and increased recognition of, community engagement during the Covid-19 pandemic, as well as work already carried out with the WCVA and wider stakeholders defining the current challenges and opportunities.
+The programme built on the rise in, and increased recognition of, community engagement during the Covid-19 pandemic, as well as work already carried out with the WCVA and wider stakeholders defining the current challenges and opportunities.
 Teams will be looking at how local relationships help good things happen, or don’t.

-The overarching aim of this programme is to generate insights, impact and learning which can help policy makers understand how national strategy can support communities to thrive.
+The overarching aim of this programme was to generate insights, impact and learning which can help policy makers understand how national strategy can support communities to thrive.
 Ultimately this will seek to empower and enable communities, and explore what is needed to put the voluntary and community sector at the heart of local places.